teja788/Interview_Preparation_Notes/Data_Engineering/ML_OPs_course_notes/Course2_Data_Lifecycle.md

 * Pipeline orchestration frameworks are responsible for various components in an ML pipeline DAG dependencies.
 They help with pipeline automation
   * ex: Airflow, Argo, Celery, Luigi, Kuberflow
 * Tensorflow extended is open source end to end platform for deploying production ML pipelines.
 It can handle huge data and is scalable

+## Collecting data
+* Data pipeline consists of data collection, ingestion, preparation
+* Above steps has to be done as automated tasks and data collection has to be monitored as for most applications, data is not collected once but throughout the lifetime
+* Broken data is common cause of problems in production ML